tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 <p></p>

-We also copied eicar file on the host itself, in /var/tmp, using the mounted host volume in /custom/var:
+We also copied that same eicar file on the host itself, in /var/tmp, using the mounted host volume in /custom/var (which we got from the mount command executed in first step):

 <div style="text-align: center">
 <img src="https://user-images.githubusercontent.com/18376283/156260343-dbf73620-afc4-42af-a105-d6446ae1f9c6.png" />